argonjs/docs/_tutorial/part1.md

 ### Two important Argon event listeners

 Argon is designed to work in a variety of browsers and approaches to AR, so it needs to control the update loop of an application.
-This is in contrast to most framework, such as `three.js` that directly use `requestAnimationFrame()` to update their content regularly.
+This is in contrast to most framework, such as [three.js](http://threejs.org/) that directly use `requestAnimationFrame()` to update their content regularly.
 Internally, Argon may use `requestAnimationFrame` to trigger updates, but it may use other approaches.
 In the Argon4 browser, for example, when live video is used as the background, updates are triggered whenever a new video frame is available from the camera.

 Whenever the application should update and re-render the scene, two event listeners (`updateEvent` and `renderEvent`) are triggered in turn, allowing the application state to be updated separately from rendering.

 An update event listener is where your application should generally make changes to the scene (adding, manipulating, or deleting objects you have created).
 In this example, the first time the update event listener is called, we place the box in a geospatial position 10 meters to the east of the user (we are using `app.context.localOriginEastUpSouth` as our local reference frame, so positive `x` is east).
+To position the box, a new position `boxPos` is created and its `x` incremented by 10.
+Next, the value of the `position` property on the Cesium.Eneity `boxGeoEntity` is set to this new position.
+It is important to pay attention to the frame of reference for this property, which is our default reference frame:  we do not want to leave the `boxGeoEntity` in this frame of reference because it may get reset at any time if the user moves too far.
+Therefore, we call `convertEntityReferenceFrame()` to convert this entity to the `ReferenceFrame.FIXED`, which is Cesium's earth-centered reference frame.  `convertEntityReferenceFrame` updates the `position` and `orientation` properties of the entity such that the entity appears to be in exactly the same position and orientation, but now these properties are expressed in the new reference frame.
+If you looked at the values of the properties after this call, the position would be very large, and the orientation will have changed to an angle corresponding to the tangent plane of the earth at your current location.
+At this point, the `boxGeoEntity` is expressed in global coordinates, independent of the location of the user.

-After that, the update listener just changes the position and orientation of the box based on changes to the user's position and orientation.
+Next, the update listener sets the position and orientation of the [three.js](http://threejs.org/) `boxGeoObject` based on the pose of the `boxGeoEntity` in the local reference frame.
 It also rotates the box each time through the loop for visual interest (and so you have some indication the application is running when you look at it).

 {% include code_highlight.html
 tscode="